 College Credit Plus students who are taking classes on campus should have the Wright1 Card University ID.
 Your Wright1 Card is a library card, door access card for classrooms, prepaid debit card (RaiderCash), dining plan card, and photo ID.
 Students receive their first ID card free.
 (Lost cards are $20 to replace.)

-Courses should be selected to satisfy high school graduation requirements as well as college degree requirements, and must fit the guidelines of the revised House Bill 49 that became effective February 15, 2018, and will apply for Summer 2018 classes.
+Courses should be selected to satisfy high school graduation requirements as well as college degree requirements and must fit the guidelines of the revised House Bill 49 that became effective February 15, 2018.

 Students taking CCP courses at Wright State will be required to attend an on-campus registration session.